+--dependencies[=[i|m]] {filename|directory} Syntax

+Lists only the names of files i (default)

+Lists in makefile style

+See also Rules for specifying a filename or directory as parameters, page 246.

+Description Use this option to make the linker list the names of the linker configuration, object, and library files opened for input into a file with the default filename extension i.

+Example If --dependencies or --dependencies=i is used, the name of each opened input file, including the full path, if available, is output on a separate line.
+For example:

+'''

+c:\myproject\foo.o

+d:\myproject\bar.o

+'''

-Syntax dependencies[=[i dependencies[=[i m]] {filename directory} Parameters i (default) m See also Rules for specij Lists only the names of files Lists in makefile style fying a filename or directory as parameters , page 248.
-Description - the linker list the names of the linker configuration, object, and nput into a file with the default filename extension i .
-Example line containing a makefil is used, the output is in makefile style.
-For each input file, one le dependency rule is produced.
-Each line consists of the name n, a space, and the name of an input file.
-For example: a.out: c:\mypro a.out: d:\mypro This option is not availab ble in the IDE.
+If --dependencies=m is used, the output is in makefile style.
+For each input file, one line containing a makefile dependency rule is produced.
+Each line consists of the name of the output file, a colon, a space, and the name of an input file.
+For example:

+'''

+a.out: c:\myproject\foo.o

+a.out: d:\myproject\bar.o

+'''

+--diag_error

+Syntax --diag_error=tag[,tag,...]

-diag_error Syntax diag_error=t ag[,tag,] Parameters tag The number of a diagnostic message, for example the message number Pe117 Description problem of such se eclassify certain diagnostic messages as errors.
-An error indicates a verity that an executable image will not be generated.
-The exit code 'his option may be used more than once on the command line.
-2 Project>Options> Linker>Diagnostics>Treat these as errors
+Use this option to reclassify certain diagnostic messages as errors.
+An error indicates a problem of such severity that an executable image will not be generated.
+The exit code will be non-zero.
+This option may be used more than once on the command line.

---diag\remark
+Project>Options>Linker>Diagnostics>Treat these as errors

+--diag_remark

+Syntax --diag_remark=tag[,tag,...]

-Syntax diag_remark=tag[,tag,] Parameters tag The number of a diagnostic message, for example the message number Pe177 Description Use this option to reclassify certain diagnostic messages as remarks.
+Use this option to reclassify certain diagnostic messages as remarks.
 A remark is the least severe type of diagnostic message and indicates a construction that may cause strange behavior in the executable image.
 This option may be used more than once on the command line.

-Note: By default, rem narks are not displayed; use theremarks option to display them. × Project>Options>Li nker>Diagnostics>Treat these as remarks diag_suppre ess
+Note: By default, remarks are not displayed; use the --remarks option to display them.

+Project>Options>Linker>Diagnostics>Treat these as remarks